pingbird/puro/puro/README.md

 ## Quick start

+After installing Puro you can run `puro flutter doctor` to install the latest stable version of Flutter, if you want to switch to beta you can run `puro use -g beta` and then `puro flutter doctor` again.

+And that's it, you're ready to go!

 Puro uses the concept of "environments" to manage Flutter versions, these can either be tied to a specific version / release channel, or a named environment that can be upgraded independently.

 Environments can be set globally or per-project, the global environment is set to `stable` by default.

-After installing Puro you can run `puro flutter doctor` to install the latest stable version of Flutter, if you want to switch to beta you can run `puro use -g beta` and then `puro flutter doctor` again.

 Cheat sheet: